dawndrums/dawndrums/README.md

 ## Overview

 Divine is an open-source mobile system running a native Linux distribution [DawnOS](https://www.github/dawndrums/dawnos/).
-Divine is powered with the SoC RK3588S, an octa-core and highly capable SoC with Armv8 architecture and 3nm process.
+Divine is powered with the SoC RK3588S, an octa-core and highly capable SoC with Armv8 architecture and 8 nm process.
 The D. variant known as "Divine D." focuses on delivering a system that's also for developing purposes and tests, much like a development kit, except that it comes as a fully functional mobile system.
 Yes, it runs "Doom" and makes calls.
 For the first time, an open-source mobile system brings local AI to its set of applications.
 With the integrated 3-core NPU and up to 16 GB of RAM (32 GB MAX) Divine D. is able to run LLMs and smaller models Offline and Local, pushing private and portable AI to unprecedented level.